Xenia, Ohio: Railroads

 In the postwar period, automobile ownership increased, and the federal government subsidized the construction of numerous interstate highways.
 Both changes influenced the decline of regional transit, such as the interurban railways.

 Geography

 Today Xenia is centrally located in the "transportation triangle" formed by three major interstate highways: I-70, I-71, and I-75.
 These north-south, east–west arteries are within minutes of Xenia via U.S. Routes 35, 42, and 68, tying the community to one of the nation's largest 90-minute highway markets.
 Before the creation of the U.S. Interstate Highway system, U.S. 68 was one of the main southward routes from the major city of Detroit, Michigan.
 Within Xenia, U.S. 68 is named "Detroit Street".
+Xenia's Main Street runs concurrently with U.S. 35 Business.

 According to the United States Census Bureau, the city has a total area of 13.29 sqmi, of which, 13.28 sqmi is land and 0.01 sqmi is water.